 - Computing facilities and internet access

 In June 2020, a further $21 million was announced to strengthen and expand the Regional University Centres program.
-This includes funding to:
+Read more about the Regional University Centres and see if there is one near you.

 Rural and Regional Enterprise Scholarships program

-The Rural and Regional Enterprise Scholarships (RRES) has invested $58.1 million and offered more than 3,000 scholarships since 2017.
-The program has helped regional and remote students by:
+The Rural and Regional Enterprise Scholarships (RRES) program is investing $62.6 million and has offered more than 4,000 scholarships to regional and remote students since 2017.
+The program has helped eligible students by:

 - Improving educational opportunities